joshtyf/flowforge/backend/README.md

 We use placeholders, denoted by `${}`, to indicate parameters that will be provided by the user during the submission of the service request.
 The placeholders will be replaced by the actual values when the service request is being processed.

+#### Step types

+To kickstart the development, we will only support the following step types:

+1. Approval
+2. API call (GET, POST)

 ### Service request

 Every service request will also be stored as a JSON object in a MongoDB database.
 The JSON object will contain the following key information [TO BE FURTHER UPDATED]: